afni-rwcox/ETAC-scripts/README.md

                                  one subject, for one stimulus
                                  timing file.
 On the NIH cluster,
                                  each job takes about an hour.
+                                 afni_proc.py is used to create
+                                 the processing stream.

 Script_2B.regress.alljobs.make = This script makes the file
                                  Script_2B.regress.alljobs, which